"A true leader has the confidence to stand alone and the courage to make tough decisions."

 The Loneliness of Leadership

 The Mature King accepts this loneliness but doesn't hide in isolation.
 He finds peers to confide in and practices that sustain him.
-Loneliness is part of service, not a sign of failure.
+Loneliness is part of the service, not a sign of failure.

 Leadership and Listening